IskandarAlex2/IskandarAlex2/README.md

 I used this page as my main social media hub because I can write this in a way I enjoy and link to anywhere (of course, all links here are HTTP**S** and SFW).
 This page only serves as my social network navigation signboard where the links down below are the signs.

-I am not a very social person and often get uncomfortable in large groups of people so I won't be that direct with each of my audiences.
+I am not a very social person and often get uncomfortable in large groups of people so I won't be that direct with each of my audiences and friends.

 Links:
 - [Saihex Studios Main Website](https://www.saihex.com)